rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 ## 3.5.
 Signing HTLCs So Far: update_commit and update_revocation

-When a node wants to update the commitment transaction to include the staged changes, it generates the other node's commitment transaction with those changes, signs it and sends an `update_commit` message:
+When a node has changes for the remote commitment, it can apply them, sign the resulting transaction and send an `update_commit` message:

-* `sig`: the signature using the private key corresponding to `commit_key` for the receiving node's commitment transaction.
+* `sig`: the signature using the private key corresponding to `commit_key` for the receiving node's local commitment transaction (ie. sender's remote commitment transaction).

-* `ack`: the number of (non-`authenticate`) messages received.
+A sending node MUST apply all remote acked and unacked changes except unacked fee changes to the remote commitment before generating `sig`.

 A node MUST NOT send an `update_commit` message which does not include any updates.
 Note that a node MAY send an `update_commit` message which only alters the fee, and MAY send an `update_commit` message which doesn't change the commitment transaction other than the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).

-A node MUST acknowledge the previous `update_revocation` (if any) in the `update_commit` message.
-A node SHOULD fail the connection if it receives an `update_commit` which does not acknowledge its previously sent `update_revocation`.

-A node MUST NOT send out a message with an `ack` field lower than any previous `ack` field.

-The receiving node creates its own new commitment transaction with the last `fee_rate` it has acknowledged, all the other node's staged changes and its own staged changes up to and including the message acknowledged by the `ack` field.
-The receiver MUST check the signature is valid for that transaction.
+A receiving node MUST apply all local acked and unacked changes except unacked fee changes to the local commitment, then it MUST check `sig` is valid for that transaction.

-The receiver then responds with an `update_revocation` message which contains the preimage for its old commitment transaction.
+The receiver MUST respond with an `update_revocation` message which contains the preimage for its old commitment transaction:

 * `revocation_preimage`: the SHA256() of this value is the revocation hash for the sender's old commitment transaction.
 * `next_revocation_hash`: the hash of the revocation for this node's next commitment transaction.

-* `ack`: the number of (non-`authenticate`) messages received.
+The node sending `update_revocation` MUST add the local unacked changes to the set of remote acked changes.

 The receiver of `update_revocation` MUST check that the SHA256 hash of `revocation_preimage` matches the previous commitment transaction, and MUST fail if it does not.

-The `ack` field MUST correspond to the message number of the `update_commit` it is replying to.
-This field is in fact redundant, but makes implementation simple (ie. ensure data persistence before sending any message with an `ack` field).
+That node MUST add the remote unacked changes to the set of local acked changes.

 Nodes MUST NOT broadcast old (revoked) commitment transactions; doing so will allow the other node to seize all the funds.
 Nodes SHOULD NOT sign commitment transactions unless it is about to broadcast them (due to a failed connection), to reduce this risk.

+An implementation MAY choose not to send an `update_commit` until it receives the `update_revocation` response to the previous `update_commit`, so there is only ever one unrevoked local commitment.

 ### 3.5.1. update_commit message format